bartbutenaers/node-red-contrib-ui-svg/README.md

 ```
 The browser will first draw the (background) image, then the circle (on top of the image), and so on ...

-Each of those SVG elements has attributes (fill color, ...), can respond to events (clicked, ...) and can be animated (e.g. shrink...).
+Each of those SVG elements has attributes (fill colour, ...), can respond to events (clicked, ...) and can be animated (e.g. shrink...).

 ## Node usage

 :white_check_mark: ***!!!!!
 SEE OUR [WIKI](https://github.com/bartbutenaers/node-red-contrib-ui-svg/wiki) FOR STEP-BY-STEP TUTORIALS !!!!!***

 This node can be used to visualize all kind of graphical stuff in the Node-RED dashboard.
 This can range from simple graphics (e.g. a round button, ...) to very complex graphics (floorplans, industrial processes, piping, wiring, ...).
-But even those complex graphics will consist out of a number of simple graphical shapes.
-For example a ***floorplan*** is in fact a simple image of your floor, and a series of other SVG elements (e.g. Fontawesome icons) drawn on top of that (background) image.
+But even those complex graphics will consist out of several simple graphical shapes.
+For example, a ***floorplan*** is in fact a simple image of your floor, and a series of other SVG elements (e.g. Fontawesome icons) drawn on top of that (background) image.

 Simply deploy your SVG string in the config screen, and the Node-RED dashboard will render your vector graphics:

 ![svg_demo](https://user-images.githubusercontent.com/14224149/65639986-94e63680-dfe9-11e9-8086-89d78394301b.gif)

 But what if you are not familiar with the SVG syntax.
-Don't worry, we have integrated a [DrawSvg](#DrawSvg-drawing-editor) drawing editor in the config screen of our node.
+Do not worry, we have integrated a [DrawSvg](#DrawSvg-drawing-editor) drawing editor in the config screen of our node.

-The node's config screen consists of a series of tabsheets:
+The node's config screen consists of a series of tab sheets:

-### "Editor" tabsheet
+### "Editor" tab sheet

 [DrawSvg](http://drawsvg.org/) is a free SVG drawing editor that will run entirely in your browser, so no installation required.
-We have integrated DrawSVG into this node, to allow users to edit their SVG source via a nice drawing program.
+We have integrated DrawSvg into this node, to allow users to edit their SVG source via a nice drawing program.

 ***!!!
 DrawSvg is free software.
 Note that DrawSvg and the online service is used as is without warranty of bugs !!!***